-Library - Books come home for the weekend and stay at home all week so you/your child can read it lots of times.
-Please return library books the following week in his/her book bags.
+Library - Books stay at home all week so you/your child can read it lots of times.
+Please return library books the following week on the class library day in his/her book bags.

-Homework - Homework books come home on Mondays, and are due on Fridays (don’t bring it every day).
-It stays at home all week so you can work through it at your own pace.
-The main focus for homework in Year 1 is to read-read-read!
+Home Learning - The main focus for homework in Year 0 & 1 is to read-read-read!
 It’s really important to talk-talk-talk about anything and everything.

-Communication – Newsletters are sent home every THURSDAY so check the book bag for them.
+Communication – Newsletters are sent home every THURSDAY via email.
 The School Website has up to date information.
-Please see your childs’ teacher in the first instance if you have any questions or concerns regarding school life.
+Please see your child’s teacher in the first instance if you have any questions or concerns regarding school life.